HinodeXRT/xrtpy/docs/contributing/contributing.rst

 3. **Improving Documentation**: Good documentation is crucial for the usability of the package.
 You can help by improving existing documentation, or writing new tutorials.

-Visit the `Development Environment` to set up your development environment.
+Visit the `Development Environment` section to set up your development environment.
 Thank you for contributing to XRTpy!

 .. _GitHub-issue: https://github.com/HinodeXRT/xrtpy/issues